TomokiMiyauci/isx/README.md

 ## isAsyncIterable

-Whether the value is `AsyncIterable` or not
+Whether the value is `AsyncIterable` or not.

 ```ts
 import { isAsyncIterable } from "https://deno.land/x/isx@$VERSION/mod.ts";